Login

 Then the injection process starts.
 An injector injects small doses of a filler into the middle-deep layers of the patient’s skin.

 There are several injection techniques.
 A tunnel technique uses a syringe or cannula to inject a filler under a deep wrinkle or a fold.
-A point technique is a series of microinjections close one to one.
-The stretching technique involves putting skin on tension to isolate the injection site.
-A dual plane is the filler injection to different skin layers in one zone, such as middle and deep skin layers.
+A point technique is a series of microinjections close to one another.
+The stretching technique involves putting the skin under tension to isolate the injection site.
+A dual plane is the filler injection into different skin layers in one zone, such as the middle and deep skin layers.

-Each injection technique should be used in a proper injection site and combined with the best-fit dermal fillers.
+Each injection technique should be used at the proper injection site and combined with the best-fit dermal fillers.
 So, only a trained injector can conduct the procedure.

 The session continues for 40-60 minutes.
 Some dermal fillers require more than one session, like 2 or 3.
 The full effect of a filler can be visible in 7-10 days.
-The effect duration depends on the dermal filler type, product characteristics, individual metabolism, the patient’s lifestyle, and other factors.
+The duration of the effect depends on the dermal filler type, product characteristics, individual metabolism, the patient’s lifestyle, and other factors.

 Risks and Side Effects